Viridian

 Build

 The same team designs your agent lanes, escalation rules, operator rhythm, and 90-day ownership plan.
-Integrations and credentials hooked up.
-First lanes go live before week 6.
+Integrations, credentials, approvals, and reporting are hooked up before the first lanes go live.

 iii.